wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 2.0 =
+*  Added lots of extra parameters to the [employees] shortcode.
+Limit to 25 employees per page using the limit parameter, display the search bar above the listing, exclude "board" and "executive" custom groups from search pull-down, set avatar pixel width to 100 and display only Subscriber roles as follows: [employees limit="25" search="yes" search_exclude="board,executive" avatar="100" group="subscriber"].

 = 1.9 =
 * Updated si_employees.css to fix width issues with Twenty Fourteen theme.